Why Runners Should Incorporate Weightlifting into their Training

 How Often Should Runners Lift Weights?

 Now that we've covered the best strength exercises for runners, it's important to address the frequency of weightlifting sessions.
-The optimal frequency of runners' weight training depends on several factors, including your running goals, current fitness level, and available time for training.
+The optimal frequency of runners weight training depends on several factors, including your running goals, current fitness level, and available time for training.
 However, there are general guidelines that can help you determine how often you should be lifting weights to maximize the benefits of running and weightlifting.

 For most runners, incorporating strength training for runners two to three times per week is ideal.
 This frequency allows for adequate recovery between sessions while still providing the stimulus needed for strength gains and running performance improvement.
-It's essential to strike a balance between running and weightlifting, as overtraining in either discipline can lead to a decline in performance and an increased risk of injury.
+It's essential to strike a balance between running and weightlifting, as overtraining in either discipline can lead to a decline in performance and increased risk of injury.

 Strength training for beginning runners should start with a focus on learning proper form and technique.
 As a beginner, you may benefit from one to two weightlifting sessions per week, gradually increasing the frequency as your body adapts to the new training stimulus.
 Remember to listen to your body and adjust your training schedule accordingly.